adrientoub/MyMaya/README.md

 ### Run the Raytracer application

-When you created a `.mymel` script with the GUI application, just run `./raytracer/_build/raytracer input.mymel out.ppm`.
-This will generate a ppm file.
-To convert it to jpg: `convert out.ppm out.jpg`.
+When you created a `.scene` file with the GUI application, just run `./raytracer/_build/raytracer your_input.scene out.ppm`.
+This will generate a [ppm](https://fr.wikipedia.org/wiki/Portable_pixmap) file.
+To convert it to jpg, type: `convert out.ppm out.jpg`.

 ## GUI Commands